CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/sub-account-cannot-see-parent-account-networks.md

 }}}

 ### Overview
-The CenturyLink Cloud platform has the capability to share networks within a parent account downward into sub-accounts.
+The Lumen Cloud platform has the capability to share networks within a parent account downward into sub-accounts.
 This feature is disable by default but can be enabled in a self-service manner.

 ### Audience
-* CenturyLink Cloud Users
+* Lumen Cloud Users

 ### Steps